 Yes.
 A federal law called the Health Insurance Portability and Accountability Act (HIPAA) identifies who's allowed access to medical records.
 Specifically, HIPAA protects:

 So you shouldn't worry if, for example, your nosy neighbor happens to work in the same hospital where your child receives treatment.
 HIPAA bars anyone from snooping into patient records.
-And any attempt to access classified information would likely trip an alarm within the institution's computer's system and can be traced.
+And depending on the EHR system, attempts to access classified information might trip an alarm within the institution's computer system and could be traced.

-Also, hospital employees only have access to the parts of the EHR required to do their job.
+Also, in many EHR systems, hospital employees only have access to the parts of the EHR required to do their job.
 This helps keep the rest of the record secure and private.
-And after a user's session has been inactive for a few minutes, the system automatically logs off to protect others from viewing the information.
+And after a user's session has been inactive for a few minutes, the system may automatically log off to prevent others from viewing the information.

 Yes.
 Just like with old-fashioned paper charts, you have the right to view your child's medical information.
-Because EHR technology is still in its infancy, not all health care facilities provide ways for patients and their families to log into the system, but some do.
+Not all health care facilities provide ways for patients and their families to log into the system, but many do.

 If your health care provider offers this service, ask what's required of you.
 You'll probably need to register into the system and provide a username and password.
 Things like your child's medical history, family history, allergies, and prescription medications will be viewable, but any physician notes, test results that haven't been reviewed, and most psychiatric evaluations will be hidden.
 Additionally, if your child is a teenager, it's likely that more areas will be hidden to protect your child's privacy.

-If your health care facility does not yet offer access to EHRs, you still can request a paper or digital (CD-ROM) copy of the file.
+If your health care facility does not yet offer access to EHRs, you still can request a paper or digital (CD or flash drive) copy of the file.
 Digital copies can be stored on software known as a Personal Health Record (PHR), either on your home computer or online.
 Some online PHRs are free, while others have initial setup fees and monthly maintenance costs.